ZauJulio/zaujulio.github.io/README.md

 I'm at university, always researching and learning something new = )

-I am currently learning about artificial intelligence, but I am also interested in cloud, web and graphic design.
-I'll tell you right away, I love Python, Typescript and Linux.
+I am currently learning about artificial intelligence, but I am also interested in cloud, web and ML.
+I'll tell you right away, I love Python, Typescript, Graphql, Docker and Linux.

 - 📧 Talk to me by email, remember to bring a cup of coffee...
 - 🐦 Follow me there on Twitter, GitHub updates :D